Four pillars of a best-in-class B2B sales operation

 Another method which has gained traction throughout the COVID-19 pandemic involves leaning less on historical sales results as a benchmark for future forecasts.
 Demand has shifted.
 Entire industries have been forced to rethink their sales and distribution strategies.
 Forecasting needs to follow by embedding predictive insights and predictive lead scoring into the process.
 These insights can work alongside internal knowledge and data to drive more accurate forecasting.

 Finally, at the deal desk, remember that contracts live long past the initial sale.
 Consider the lasting effect of the terms in every contract.
 Bad contracts can come back to haunt a company’s future financial results.
 This can be a potential disaster when trying to obtain future investment.

 Achieve best-in-class sales operations

-Establishing an effective sales operations framework based on these four pillars allows sales to function efficiently within an organization.
+Establishing an effective sales operations framework based on these pillars allows sales to function efficiently within an organization.
 The transparency created by this framework builds trust, and is a part of establishing clear expectations and determining the best use of resources.
-Consider the upfront work in establishing a sales ops framework as a long-term investment that helps pave the way for growth.
+Consider the upfront work in establishing a sales ops framework a long-term investment that helps pave the way for growth.